orlandopoliba/orlandopoliba.github.io/research.md

 6. R. Alessi, V. Crismale, G. Orlando.
 Fatigue effects in elastic materials with variational damage models: A vanishing viscosity approach. *J. Nonlinear Sci.* **29** (2019), 1041–1094
 7. M. Cicalese, M. Forster, G. Orlando.
 Variational Analysis of a Two-Dimensional Frustrated Spin System: Emergence and Rigidity of Chirality Transitions. *SIAM J. Math.
 Anal.* **51** (2019), 4848–4893
 8. V. Crismale, G. Orlando.
 A lower semicontinuity result for linearised elasto-plasticity coupled with damage in $$W^{1,\gamma}$$, $$\gamma > 1$$. *Mathematics in Engineering* **2** (2020), 101–118
 9. A. Bach, M. Cicalese, L. Kreutz, G. Orlando.
-The antiferromagnetic XY model on the triangular lattice: chirality transitions at the surface scaling.
-Calculus of Variations and Partial Differential Equations **60** (2021), Article no. 149
+The antiferromagnetic XY model on the triangular lattice: chirality transitions at the surface scaling. *Calculus of Variations and Partial Differential Equations* **60** (2021), Article no. 149
 10. M. Cicalese, G. Orlando, M. Ruf.
-Coarse graining and large-N behavior of the d-dimensional N-clock model. *Interfaces Free Bound.*, to appear
+Coarse graining and large-N behavior of the d-dimensional N-clock model. *Interfaces Free Bound.* **23** (2021), 323–351
 11. M. Cicalese, G. Orlando, M. Ruf.
 Emergence of concentration effects in the variational analysis of the N-clock model. *Comm.
 Pure Appl.
 Math.*, to appear
 12. A. Bach, M. Cicalese, L. Kreutz, G. Orlando.
 The antiferromagnetic XY model on the triangular lattice: topological singularities. *Indiana Univ.
 Mat.
 J.*, to appear